 The Strijkkwartet Biennale Amsterdam is the première festival of its kind, a gathering of world-class quartets and enthusiastic listeners in one of the loveliest cities in Europe.
 Immersive, intensive and inspiring, the festival embraces both tradition and innovation, and presents the familiar and the unknown.
 Mainly, however, it is a sublime sequence of some of the finest music ever composed.

 The concerts take place in the three halls of the Muziekgebouw and BIMhuis, an adventurous building by Danish architects 3XN which opened in 2005, and is located in the docks just beyond the main railway station.
-A huge glass wall affords views across the River IJ, Europe’s busiest port in the seventeenth century.
-We have three of the five dinners in the excellent restaurant here, and there are other cafés and bars for breaks at other times to supplement the facilities at the hotel.
+A huge glass wall affords views across the River IJ, Europe’s busiest port in the 17th century.
+We have two dinners in the excellent restaurant here, and there are other cafés and bars for breaks at other times to supplement the facilities at the hotel.

 Depart c.
-11.00am by train from London St Pancras (Eurostar, under four hours) and by taxi from Amsterdam Centraal to the hotel (walking is an option).
+11.00am by train from London St Pancras (Eurostar, under four hours) and transfer from Amsterdam Centraal to the hotel.
 Dinner is at the hotel before going next door to the Muziekgebouw.
-8.15pm concert: the Hagen Quartet plays Dvorak (op.106) and Shostakovich (nos.
-7 & 2).
+8.15pm concert: the Jerusalem Quartet plays Smetana (No.1), Shostakovich (No.11) and Beethoven (Op.59 No.2).

-Haydn at 9.30am: Marmen Quartet, op.33/6, and Salina Fisher’ string quartet ‘Heal’.
+Concert at 9.30am: Tetzlaff Quartet, Haydn Op.33 No.2, Berg Op.3.
 Visit the Willet-Holthuysen Museum, a fully-furnished 17th-century canalside merchant’s house, before boarding the afternoon Eurostar.
 Arrive at London St Pancras International at c.
-5.00pm.
+8.00pm.